webfx-project/webfx/.github/CONTRIBUTING.md

 # How to contribute to WebFX

-Thank you so much for your wish to contribute to WebFX!
+Thank you so much for considering contributing to WebFX!
 There are many areas where help is needed, and we have listed some suggestions below, but we are also open to your own suggestions.

 ## Reporting bugs

-We are aware that there are bugs in the [WebFX Kit](../webfx-kit), but we are not accepting bug reports at this time (issues are not open).
-The reason is that we have some deep work to do first (see our [roadmap](ROADMAP.md)).
-However, there are some exceptions:
+- **You can report bugs found in the [WebFX Kit](../webfx-kit).** Issues are open, and we will do our best to fix them.

-- **You can report bugs found in the [WebFX CLI][webfx-cli-repo].** Issues are open for the CLI, and we will do our best to fix them.
+- **You can report bugs found in the [WebFX CLI][webfx-cli-repo]** as well.
 - **You can report bugs found in the [WebFX Platform][webfx-platform-repo]**, which is our foundation layer & API for cross-platform development (it contains all Java classes whose package starts with `dev.webfx.platform`).